interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 ## 2.2 Specify Panels

 Second, we need to specify how panels are laid out.
 The layout design should have happend in the [design phase](#11-drawing-panels).
-The panel width for each panel is specified in side each panel SVG or PNG file.
-All we need to do is tell the order and when to start a new row.
+The panel width for each panel is specified in side each panel SVG or PNG file so that you do not have to care about this in the specification.
+All we need to do do is to specify the order and when to start a new row.

 Layouts are specified as *nested* arrays using squared brakets `[]`.
-We create a layout with 1 row that contains our first two panels `1` and `2`.
-We place both numbers into an array `[1,2]` to indicate that they should appear on the *same* row (our specifcation supports a [wide range of layout options](documentation.html#comic-layout)).
+For our example, we create a layout with 1 row that contains our first two panels `1` and `2`.
+To that end, we place both numbers into an array `[1,2]` to indicate that they should appear on the *same* row (our specifcation supports a [wide range of layout options](documentation.html#comic-layout)).

-`[1,2]`

 Now, we give the layout a `name` and add it to a `layouts` array (give the layout any name you like, here we call it `myLayout`).
 We move our pabel specification from above (`[1,2]`) into the array of the `"panels"` attribute.
-The outer array allows us to add more rows later.
+The outer array allows us to add more rows later but here, we start with only one row.

 ```json
 "layout": [